 Shopify Review App - The Core Experience Bet

-Reversing a multi-month revenue decline through design-led diagnosis, strategic trade-offs, and team execution.
+Reversing a 12-month revenue decline (MRR +21.5% in 6 months) through design-led diagnosis, strategic trade-offs, and team execution.

 Shopify Review App - The Core Experience Bet

-Reversing a multi-month revenue decline through design-led diagnosis, strategic trade-offs, and team execution.
+Reversing a 12-month revenue decline (MRR +21.5% in 6 months) through design-led diagnosis, strategic trade-offs, and team execution.

 Executive Summary